C0deWiser/exiftool/README.md

 $data->locationCreated?->name['en']
 ```

-To add structure fill it with a json:
+To add structure, fill it with a JSON:

 ```php
 $data->locationCreated = ['city' => 'London', 'country' => 'UK'];
 ```

-Or use factory to create empty object:
+Or use factory to create an empty object:

 ```php
 $data->locationCreated = $exiftool->newStructure()->location();